Splenda and Migraine revisited

 Reply

-Debby K. May 21, 2012 at 1:36 pm
+21 May 2012 @ 1:36 pm

 I tried the new V8 juice blend with splenda when it first came out, and had killer migraines within 15-20 min.
 I tested it a number of times to confirm that it was really the splenda causing the migraines, and it was.
 I have non-life threatening allergies to many chemicals, chlorine bleach being one, so that connection may be the cause of the trigger, but I read all labels now.
 Recently I used some mouthwash at church without checking the ingredients beforehand, and within 10 minutes had a migraine due to the splenda in the mouthwash.
 Its widespread use really frightenens me, especially as its now being hidden in ingredient listings under various labels of sugar blends.